Try These Positive Things To Do

-It could be a scoop of ice cream, your go-to smoothie or a chocolate bar.
-Whatever it is, make the time to weave it into your daily routine.
+It could be a scoop of ice cream, your go-to smoothie, or a chocolate bar.
+Whatever it is, take the time to weave it into your daily routine.

 Try these six positive things to do and see how they impact your days moving forwards.

 Disclosure: In the spirit of full disclosure, DIYactive.com may be compensated in exchange for featured placement of certain reviews or your clicking on links posted on this website.